 Get a Quote and Compare Travel Insurance Policies

 If you’re ready to consider buying a policy, a first step is to get a quote from a trusted provider.
 I recommend World Nomads: they’ve received consistently strong reviews from customers and have earned a four-star rating from TrustPilot.

 Once you’ve purchased a policy, you can claim your benefits from anywhere in the world through a simple online claims form.
-You can also get round-the clock help and assistance via phone.
+You can also get round-the clock help and assistance by telephone.

 How Expensive do Policies Tend to Run?